How to Sous Vide Your Wagyu Beef

-Sous Vide is not only a beginner friendly way to cook, it's also one of the best due to its simplicity, ease of execution, and amazing results.
+Sous Vide is not only a beginner-friendly way to cook, but it's also one of the best due to its simplicity, ease of execution, and amazing results.
 If you haven't had a chance to read our introduction to Sous Vide, check it out here: Demystifying Sous Vide and Making it Your Favorite Cooking Method.

 - Cross Creek Ranch Premium Meat of your choice